ahme1kash/task_management/readme.md

 5. **Pydantic**: Data validation and settings management using Python type annotations.
 6. **PyTest**: Testing framework used to create unit tests for the application.
 7. **Uvicorn**: ASGI server implementation used for running FastAPI.
+8. **Axios**: Third Party Library for creating HTTP requests.
+9. **React Hot Toast** : Toast Notifications on UI as per the results of the HTTP Actions Performed.
+10. **React-Icons** : React's Icon Library.

 ---